To apply for financial aid, start today by completing the following steps:

 For additional guidance on completing these online forms, see the instructions document (PDF).

-5. To ensure that Washington University has received all the documents needed to process your financial aid, go to https://sfs.wustl.edu/Pages/default.aspx.
+5. To ensure that Washington University has received all the documents needed to process your financial aid application, go to https://sfs.wustl.edu/Pages/default.aspx.

 - Choose Current Students at the top of the page and log in using your WUSTL Key and password.

 - Select My Checklist to see if all the required documents have been received.